 Your thyroid is a butterfly-shaped gland in your neck.
-It produces hormones that control the rate at which every organ in your body functions.
+It makes hormones that control the rate at which every organ in your body works.
 If your thyroid is working too quickly, you could have hyperthyroidism.

-Besides an enlarged thyroid gland, other signs of hyperthyroidism are:
+Besides an enlarged thyroid gland, other signs of the problem are:

 - Fast pulse